aramis-lab/clinica/docs/Converters/OASIS2BIDS.md

 ├── ...
 ```

-- `clinical_data_directory` is the path to the directory containing the CSV file called `oasis_cross-sectional.csv`.
+- `CLINICAL_DATA_DIRECTORY` is the path to the directory containing the CSV file called `oasis_cross-sectional.csv`.

-- `bids_directory` is the path to the output directory, where the BIDS-converted version of OASIS will be stored.
+- `BIDS_DIRECTORY` is the path to the output directory, where the BIDS-converted version of OASIS will be stored.

 !!! note
     In order to improve the readability, the BIDS subject ID is different from the original OASIS ID and is defined as follows: